-- A. "Title IX Sexual Harassment" is conduct on the basis of sex that constitutes Quid Pro Quo Sexual Harassment, Hostile Environment Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, or Stalking. - B. "Quid Pro Quo Sexual Harassment" is an employee of the University conditioning the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual contact. - C. "Hostile Environment Sexual Harassment" is unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person access to the University's Education Programs and Activities.

-- D. "Sexual Assault" includes the sex offenses of Rape, Sodomy, Sexual Assault with an Object, Fondling, Incest, and Statutory Rape. - 1.
+- A. "Title IX Sexual Harassment" is conduct on the basis of sex that constitutes Quid Pro Quo Sexual Harassment, Hostile Environment Sexual Harassment, Sexual Assault, Domestic Violence, Dating Violence, or Stalking. - B. "Quid Pro Quo Sexual Harassment" is an employee of the University conditioning the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual contact. - C. "Hostile Environment Sexual Harassment" is unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person access to the University's Education Programs and Activities. - D. "Sexual Assault" includes the sex offenses of Rape, Sodomy, Sexual Assault with an Object, Fondling, Incest, and Statutory Rape.1 - 1.
 "Rape" is the carnal knowledge of a person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity.
 There is "carnal knowledge" if there is the slightest penetration of the vagina or penis by the sexual organ of the other person.
 Attempted Rape is included. - 2.
 "Sodomy" is oral or anal sexual intercourse with another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity. - 3.
 "Sexual Assault with an Object" is using an object or instrument to unlawfully penetrate, however slightly, the genital or anal opening of the body of another person, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity.
 An "object" or "instrument" is anything used by the offender other than the offender's genitalia. - 4.
-"Fondling" is the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental or physical incapacity. - 5.
-"Incest" is sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by Illinois law. - 6.
-"Statutory Rape" is sexual intercourse with a person who is under the statutory age of consent as defined by Illinois law. - E. "Domestic Violence" is felony or misdemeanor crimes of violence committed by a current or former spouse or intimate partner of the victim, by a person with whom the victim shares a child in common, by a person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner, by a person similarly situated to a spouse of the victim under the domestic or family violence laws of Illinois, or by any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of Illinois. - F. "Dating Violence" is violence committed by a person - 1.
-Who is or has been in a social relationship of a romantic or intimate nature with the victim; and - 2.
-Where the existence of such a relationship will be determined based on a consideration of the following factors: - The length of the relationship; - The type of relationship; and - The frequency of interaction between the persons involved in the relationship. - G. "Stalking" is engaging in a course of conduct directed at a specific person that would cause a reasonable person to: - Fear for their safety or the safety of others; or - Suffer substantial emotional distress.
+"Fondling" is the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including

-The University's definition of "Sexual Assault" is mandated by federal regulations implementing Title IX of the Education Amendments of 1972.
+1 The University's definition of "Sexual Assault" is mandated by federal regulations implementing Title IX of the Education Amendments of 1972.
 Those regulations require the University to adopt a definition of "Sexual Assault" that incorporates various forcible and non-forcible sex crimes as defined by the FBI's Uniform Crime Reporting System.
 See 34 C.F.R. § 106.30(a).